Mr-Rupam/Mr-Rupam/README.md

 I'm a computer science student and ecosystem builder, passionate about the intersection of technology, venture, and complex problem-solving.

-I believe in building systems, not just products—whether that's a software model, a startup, or a community.
+I believe in building systems, not just products-whether that's a software model, a startup, or a community.

 ---